darlatan/chatrooms-rules/README.md

 - No tolerance for scammers, spammers, flooders.
 - Collaboration between mods and admins of the PSA community is required even if they hate each other.
 - Privileging redirection of people to the PSA community roomss in favor of outside rooms for matters unrelated to your room is appreciated.
 Let's grow the community.
-- A PSA community discord server is available and rooms wishing to extend their presence to discord can receive a free independently hosted no-logging discord bridging bot and a room on the PSA community discord server to bridge both rooms.
 - A PSA community federated banlist compatible with Mjolnir is available for rooms to subscribe to if they wish so.
 Please contact a PSA Admin for assistance on this.
 - A PSA community room can be protected by the PSA Mjolnir bot directly (if it's not too large) and applying the federated banlist and ACLs if requested.
 - Rooms not adhering and enforcing the above rules can be excluded from the PSA community.